The Fed Balance Sheet Reduction Schedule

 Bernanke, the architect of QE, might have some self-interest in this recommendation, as it poses the least amount of risk to the economy, hence less reputational risk to him personally.
 It, however, remains an unpopular choice; my guess is, some worry that the Fed would have to enlarge the balance sheet even more to try to stimulate the economy if it turned sour.

 2. Lower the balance sheet by selling bonds, preferably to banks.
-Selling bonds to banks is one way to reduce their $2.4 trillion of excess reserves.
+Selling bonds to banks is one way to cut their $2.4 trillion of excess reserves.
 (By comparison, banks had just $20 billion of excess reserves in 2007.[iii]) The amount of reserves banks have has little impact on the amount of spending that takes place in the economy, so bond sales to banks are probably the safest way for the Fed to shrink its balance sheet.

 Reserves are the monies banks received from the Fed during QE, when they sold bonds to the Fed.
 However, commercial banks that are not interested in reducing their reserves by buying bonds from the Fed seems like a good bet, for each time the Fed raises the fed funds rate—which, in September, they will probably do for the third time this year—they are forced to pay banks a higher rate of interest on those reserves.
 And banks wouldn’t have those reserves were they to buy bonds.